DAUNet: A Lightweight UNet Variant with Deformable Convolutions and Parameter-Free Attention for Medical Image

 Deformable convolution~\cite{dai2017deformable,zhu2019deformable} extends the conventional convolution operation by incorporating spatial offsets that adapt dynamically based on input features.
 This mechanism enables the network to focus on pertinent regions, effectively capturing spatial deformations, such as scaling, rotation, and complex anatomical structures.

 Figure \ref{fig:deform_fig} illustrates the operational differences between standard and deformable convolutions.
-The left panel depicts a standard $3 \times 3$ convolution, where sampling locations are fixed.
+The left panel depicts an illustrative comparison between $3 \times 3$ standard convolution and deformable convolution, showing how deformable convolution adapts sampling locations and receptive fields to better align with underlying geometry.
 In contrast, the right panel shows a deformable convolution, where each sampling location is adjusted by a learnable offset, depicted by the black arrows.